[REVEALED] Korean Foods That Start With O

 Ojingeo Jeot is a traditional Korean side dish made by fermenting squid with salt.
 The result is a pungent and flavorful condiment that adds depth to various dishes.
 The process of making ojingeo jeot involves salting the squid and letting it ferment, creating a unique umami taste.
 This fermented squid is often used sparingly due to its intense flavor, adding a distinctive touch to rice, porridge, or even as a seasoning for soups.

-See also Chinese Foods That Start With H
+See also [REVEALED] Canned Foods That Start With A

 4. Oi Kimchi (오이 김치) – Cucumber Kimchi